 As I’ve mentioned before, my oldest daughter loves history, but my youngest does not.
-I have always struggled to find the right balance between the two of them when it comes to this subject.
+I have always struggled to find the right balance between the two of them with this subject.

 This multi-sensory, faith-based American history curriculum takes teens from Meso-America through to Theodore Roosevelt and Booker T. Washington.

-After the videos, she is responsible for reading the corresponding sections from the Student Reader.
-Some are longer than others, so the amount of time she spends reading varies from week to week.
+After the videos, she reads the corresponding sections from the Student Reader.
+Some are longer than others, so the time she spends reading varies from week to week.
 This is not fluff reading.
 Instead, students are exposed to rich literature and primary source material.

 After watching the videos and finishing the reading assignments, it’s portfolio time.
-Each student is expected to keep a portfolio throughout the year as a way to record what they learn in each lesson.
+They expect teens to keep a portfolio throughout the year to record what they learn in each lesson.
 It can include narration, original artwork, quotes, photographs, and anything else the student desires as long as it relates to the lessons.
 Almost like a history scrapbook.
 What a great idea!

 I really love that the kids are encouraged by Mr. Raymond to do their best work.
 By taking their time and showing attention to detail, the portfolio becomes a treasured resource.

 In the Student Reader, at the end of each lesson, there’s a ten question exam for the students to complete.
 I was excited to see that the questions were essays, not multiple-choice.
-This gives Abigail a chance to thoughtfully share what she’s learned and I can easily see whether she truly grasped the material.
+This gives Abigail a chance to share what she’s learned in a thoughtful manner, and I can easily see whether she truly grasped the material.

-Aside from all of this, there are two more items students spend many hours working on.
+Aside from all of this, there are two more items in this history curriculum students spend many hours working on.
 I have to tell you that Abigail is excited about both of them!

 First is a research and thesis paper.
 Part way through the lessons, she will choose a topic that she would like to research.
 She will need to express an opinion and defend it with various sources.
-She will be required to provide a bibliography, multiple citations, and when finished, present her paper in front of others.
+It will require her to provide a bibliography, multiple citations, and when finished, present her paper in front of others.

 Right now she is considering writing about the Trail of Tears or the Underground Railroad.